kadet1090/KeyLighter/readme.md

 and therefore is not valid and should be deleted.
 You can define tokens valid only in some context, or invalid in other.

-Oh, and token names are cascade it means that `string.single` is `string`, but `string` is not `string.single`.
+Oh, and token names cascade, it means that `string.single` is `string`, but `string` is necessarily not `string.single`.

-Token validation rules will be described on wiki soon™.

 ### Write your own language definitions easily
-One of my main goals was ability to easily add new language definitions.
-Currently only supported languages are PHP and XML, mainly because I needed them for testing purposes.
+It's possible to easily extend `KeyLighter` with new languages, more detailed documentation coming soon.

 For example XML definition looks like this:
 ```php